mzazon/awesome-cloud-projects/gcp/code-quality-automation-source-repositories-artifact-registry/code-quality-automation-source-repositories-artifact-registry.md

 ## Solution

-Implement an intelligent automated code quality system using Cloud Source Repositories for secure version control, Cloud Build for AI-enhanced quality gates, and Artifact Registry for centralized artifact management.
+Implement an automated code quality system using Cloud Source Repositories for secure version control, Cloud Build for comprehensive quality gates, and Artifact Registry for centralized artifact management.
 This solution creates an end-to-end pipeline that automatically scans code for quality issues, security vulnerabilities, and compliance violations while securely packaging and versioning artifacts for reliable deployment workflows.

 ## Architecture Diagram